Do triathletes need to strengthen their kick to become a better swimmer?

 Triathletes have overdeveloped quads, tight hip flexors and inflexible ankles from biking and running.
 I encourage triathletes to kick with fins.
 This will keep their toes loosely pointed, quad and hip flexor engaged and legs on the surface of the water like a pull buoy can.
 Kicking with fins also promote ankle flexibility and leg recovery.
 Vertical kicking is also beneficial for body alignment and posture.

+How do you get faster with swimming?
 Swimming is a technique, strength sport.
-Develop the technique with various balance, recovery, hand entry, catch and pull drills, conditioning your body to become stronger with that technique, maximizing the amount of water you pull with every arm stroke, then increase your arm cadence without losing strength, distance per stroke, and you will be come an efficiently, faster swimmer.
+Once you develop the technique with various balance, recovery, hand entry, catch and pull drills, then condition your body to become stronger with that technique by maximizing the amount of water you pull with every arm stroke, then increase your arm cadence without losing strength, distance per stroke, and you will come an efficiently, faster swimmer.

 Kicking can compromise a triathletes propulsion if they kick wide, a.k.a split kick, kick with a big amplitude, bend knees too much or have flexed vs pointed toes.
 These things create improper balance and alignment and not assist in propulsion.
 Focus on stabilizing legs, keep ankles close together, narrow amplitude and soft and gentle to minimize drag.
 A proper kick initiated from your hip flexors and quads, and having flexible ankles, will allow your legs to stay on the surface of the water for body balance, it does not take much energy to achieve this.
 Since most triathletes will wear a wetsuit, you do not need to kick in a wetsuit.

 The main purpose of the kick is freestyle is to provide body balance, not propulsion, especially for triathletes.